PMO 2.0 – How the PMO Can Accelerate the Benefits of Your Agile Transformation?

 The problem: As an increasing number of organizations move towards Agile, they must adopt ways of working that embrace change and preserve value creation.
 This style of working often runs counter to the command-and-control system of the PMO.

-The analysis: North Highland believes that Agile can ultimately increase the value of the PMO and maintain its primary objective: returning benefits to the larger enterprise in a measurable, predictable, and efficient manner.
+The analysis: Agile can ultimately increase the value of the PMO and maintain its primary objective: returning benefits to the larger enterprise in a measurable, predictable, and efficient manner.

 The solution: North Highland has identified the elements of the PMO that are universally valuable, offering actionable insight into how organizations can carry these elements into a large-scale Agile transformation: